07akioni/css-render/packages/docs/docs/qa.md

 However, I want to stress that it can be just a supplementary method.
 If you find everything you are using, for example pure CSS, preprocessors, or other libraries work fine, just keep going, they are doing great jobs.

-When you got some bottleneck and find the mentioned features are useful for you.
-Why not have a try?
+When you got some bottleneck and find the mentioned features are useful for you, why not have a try?